Kentucky Derby: History

 The fastest time ever run in the Derby was in 1973 at 1:59.4 minutes, when Secretariat broke the record set by Northern Dancer in 1964.
 Also during that race, Secretariat did something unique in Triple Crown races: for each successive quarter run, his times were faster.
 Although the races do not record times for non-winners, in 1973 Sham finished second, two and a half lengths behind Secretariat in the same race.
 Using the thoroughbred racing convention of one length equaling one-fifth of a second to calculate Sham's time, he also finished in under two minutes.
 Another sub-two-minute finish, only the third, was set in 2001 by Monarchos at 1:59.97, the first year the race used hundredths of seconds instead of fifths in timing.

 In 2005, the purse distribution for the Derby changed, so that horses finishing fifth would henceforth receive a share of the purse; previously only the first four finishers did so.

 The Kentucky Derby began offering $3 million in purse money in 2019.
 Churchill Downs officials have cited the success of historical race wagering terminals at their Derby City Gaming facility in Louisville as a factor behind the purse increase.
 The Derby first offered a $1 million purse in 1996; it was doubled to $2 million in 2005.

-In 2020, The Kentucky Derby was postponed from May 2 to September 5 due to the COVID-19 pandemic.
+In 2020, the Derby was postponed from May 2 to September 5 due to the COVID-19 pandemic.
 This was the second time in history the race had been postponed, the other being in 1945.
 Churchill Downs used a new singular 20-stall starting gate for the 2020 Kentucky Derby, replacing the previous arrangement that used a standard 14-stall gate and an auxiliary six-stall gate.
 The old setup contributed to congestion at the start of the race, especially in the gap between the two gates.

-The Kentucky Derby is the oldest continuously held major sporting event in the United States (1875).
+Rich Strike, a reserve who only made it into the final field after a late scratching, won the race in 2022 at final odds of 80:1 and parimutuel betting payouts were even larger.

+In January 2024, the purse for the Kentucky Derby was increased to $5 million.